 - Understand and know your values

 - Know your family

 - Understand what matters most to you

-Your list of trusted individuals do not need to have technical competency in any of the roles described above.
-It’s important to remember there are experts (e.g., your financial advisor, attorney, or CPA) who can help provide the technical background.
-Simply focus on people you trust to be decision makers and will carry out your wishes.
+Your list of trusted individuals can be without technical competency in any of the abovementioned roles.
+It’s important to remember that experts (e.g., your financial advisor, attorney, or CPA) can help provide the technical background.
+Focus on people you trust to be decision-makers and will carry out your wishes.

 To sum up, estate planning is as important as the steps you take to achieve your other financial objectives.
 Your Coldstream team can help you start the process and refer you to an attorney to answer any detailed legal questions.